How to Defend Allegations of Publishing an Intimate Image Without Consent

 What types of sentences are available for publishing an intimate image without consent?

 A conviction for publishing an intimate image in Canada can result in serious consequences.
-The Criminal Code of Canada classifies the offence as a hybrid offence, which means that it can be prosecuted as either an indictable offense or a summary offence, depending on the severity of the offence and the discretion of the prosecutor.
+The Criminal Code of Canada classifies the offence as a hybrid offence, which means that it can be prosecuted as either an indictable offence or a summary offence, depending on the severity of the offence and the discretion of the prosecutor.

 If convicted on indictment, the maximum penalty is five years in prison.
 If prosecuted by summary conviction, the maximum penalty is 2 years in jail, a fine of up to $5,000, or both.